Category

 "I was honored to be awarded for the work I was entrusted with!"

-...posts like that pop up here and there.
+... posts like this pop up here and there.

 "We'd like to announce that we've gotten married,"

-Everywhere you look, it's "I have been given the opportunity to..." everywhere.
+Everywhere you look, it's "I have been given the opportunity to..." galore.
 Why has the world become like this?
 The underlying psychology is "I don't want to be disliked."

-This series began in early 2020, right as the world was entering the COVID-19 pandemic.
+This series began in early 2020.
+It was right at the start of the global COVID-19 pandemic.
 Copywriter Yukio Hashiguchi, the author, looks back on this series that went viral on the old Twitter (now X) and garnered widespread sympathy.

 The "Ban on 'May I Have the Honor of...?'" article went viral on Twitter (now X).
 I look back, recalling the feeling at the time.

-After the article was published, notifications for retweets and likes kept coming in nonstop, and the book's Amazon ranking kept climbing.
-It was even featured in a client's internal newsletter, and I was stunned by the sheer volume of response.
+After publication, notifications for retweets and likes kept coming in nonstop, and the book's Amazon ranking kept climbing.
+It was even featured in a client's internal newsletter—the sheer response was astonishing.

 In my experience, once something goes viral beyond a certain point, you start getting opposing or negative opinions that don't seem to have read the content.
 But for this article, it was overwhelmingly just voices of agreement saying, "Thank you for saying that."
 Getting only positive reactions from a social media buzz is not something that happens very often.